psu1/DeepRNN/README.md

 ## Video Demo
 In nutshell, we build a novel Recurrent Neural Networks to predict arterial blood pressure (BP) from ECG and PPG signals which can be easily collected from wearable devices.
-The top two channels in the demo below are input ECG and PPG signals, the ground truth and real-time BP prediction are displyed at bottom channel.
+The top two channels in the demo below are input ECG and PPG signals, the BP ground truth and real-time BP prediction are displyed at bottom channel.
 [![](demo.png)](https://www.youtube.com/watch?v=XrGDeM75zsc&feature=youtu.be)